ColinIanKing/stress-ng/README.md

   * xxhash-dev
   * zlib-dev

+Snaps:
+  * stress-ng is not intended to be snap'd with snapcraft.
+Doing so is strictly against the wishes of the project maintainer and main developer.

 NOTE: the build will try to detect build dependencies and will build an image with functionality disabled if the support libraries are not installed.